mtzgroup/bigchem/README.md

 Deploying BigChem to a production environment consists of running a `broker` and a `backend` that are reachable by `workers` and then as many workers as you'd like.
 Workers will connect to the `broker` and `backend` and BigChem will automatically coordinate efficient distribution of `Tasks` across all workers and the synchronization of more sophisticated `Algorithms` that need to pass results between workers.
 Deployment can be done with or without Docker, depending on the access you have to the underlying hardware.
 We strongly recommend deploying with Docker if you are able.

 All configurable environment variables for BigChem can be found in `bigchem/config.py`.
 If environment variables are set with the same names found as attributes on the `Settings` object, they will be automatically picked up and used by BigChem.
 Examples of this can be found in the `docker-compose.yaml` file where various settings are modified via environment variables.
-Variables can be lowercase or all UPPER_CASE.
+Variables can be `lower_case` or all `UPPER_CASE`.

 #### Broker and Backend